 During your stay in Majorca, we’re sure you’re going to want to take the family out and about for a chance to play under that sublime sunshine.

 Majorca is a friendly destination, where families are always welcome and where the little ones always have plenty to do.
 While leaving the warm sunny beaches behind is one thing, finding the best places for the kids to play is quite another.
-Luckily, Majorca has plenty of places to unwind and play after a busy day exploring.
+So if you’re looking for a last minute holiday to Majorca, it has plenty of places to unwind and play after a busy day exploring.

 Sun and fun at Sa Rapita Beach